hanselp99/power_outages/README.md

   frameborder="0"
 ></iframe>

 From this bar graph, we can notice that there is a clear difference with each year of power outages when comparing the missingness.
 We can see a considerably higher missing rate towards the start and end of the 16 year period while non-missing data would stay relatively consistent except from 2011-2014 which a slight increase.
 This leads to an observed tvd of 0.660, which ends with a p-value of 0.0.
 With this I reject the null hypothesis in which the distribution between Year when Outage Duration was missing is not the same when it was not missing.
-They do not retain the same distribution meaning that Outage Duration is dependent to Climate Category
+They do not retain the same distribution meaning that Outage Duration is dependent to Climate Category.

 <iframe
   src="assets/yeartvds.html"